 Jumps: Just pops and pops and pops.
 All the spring is right between your feet so it’s not like ollieng from a camber board.
 Once you figure that out you realize that this springs big.
 All we wanted to do on this board was find something on the mountain to ollie off.
 The lack of any camber in the tip tail does make it a little less ideal for a bad landing but with all that bouncy spring in the board it’s hard to really fault it.

-So all in all the 2014 Arbor Coda offers a big change and really emphasises the freestyle in all mountain freestyle.
+So all in all the 2014 and 2015 Arbor Coda offers a big change and really emphasises the freestyle in all mountain freestyle.
 If you like speed and carving you will want another board but if you live to treat the mountain like a park in deep powder or on harder snow you will really like this playful springy ride.

 2013 and Below Arbor Coda Review